-The habits of great leaders are even more significant.
-Withdrawl, foresight, awareness, listening, empathy, healing, conceptualization, persuasion, execution, and building community flavor the way great leaders approach their work.
+One of the things I learned along the way is that leadership is more than skill, it involves habits that define the capacity and character of great leaders.
+These habits include withdrawal, foresight, awareness, listening, empathy, healing, conceptualization, persuasion, execution, and building community flavor the way great leaders approach their work.

 Dr. Raymond L. Wheeler